torvalds/linux/Documentation/staging/static-keys.rst

 There are a few functions and macros that architectures must implement in order to take advantage of this optimization.
-If there is no architecture support, we simply fall back to a traditional, load, test, and jump sequence.
+If there is anal architecture support, we simply fall back to a traditional, load, test, and jump sequence.
 Also, the struct jump_entry table must be at least 4-byte aligned because the static_key->entry field makes use of the two least significant bits.